 It may come as a surprise that the second leading cause of unintentional injury-related death is falls.
-In 2019, 39,443 people died in falls at home and at work, according to Injury Facts®.
+In 2021, 44,686 people died in falls at home and at work, according to Injury Facts®.
 For working adults, depending on the industry, falls can be the leading cause of death.

+March is Ladder Safety Month.
 Whether working from a ladder, roof or scaffolding, it's important to plan ahead, assess the risk and use the right equipment.
 First, determine if working from a height is absolutely necessary or if there is another way to do the task safely.

 Are you a weekend warrior or do-it-yourselfer?
 If you take on home improvement or other weekend projects, it's important to prepare yourself for physical exertion, especially if you've been sedentary through the winter months, and take extra precautions to prevent falls.